Getting Started with IdentitySuite

 1. Create a new empty project

-Create a new Blazor Server .NET9 project
+Create a new Blazor Server .NET10 project

-dotnet new blazor -o IdentitySuite --empty --interactivity Server --all-interactive
+dotnet new blazor -o IdentitySuite --empty --interactivity Server --all-interactive2.
+Install the IdentitySuite NuGet Package

 Run the following command in your project directory:

-3. Choose and Install a Database Provider Package
+dotnet add package IdentitySuite3.
+Choose and Install a Database Provider Package

 IdentitySuite supports multiple database backends.
 Install one of the following providers: